schelmo/remine/README.md

 # remine

-> A simple command line tool for list and quickly update issues
+> A simple command line tool for redmine to list and quickly update issues

 ## installation